Quantum secure non-malleable codes in the split-state model: Efficient quantum secure non-malleable codes

 We thank Divesh Aggarwal and Maciej Obremski for introducing us to the problem, sharing their insights on the classical constructions and several other helpful discussions.
 We also thank Upendra Kapshikar for the helpful discussions.

 This work is supported by the National Research Foundation, including under NRF RF Award No. NRF-NRFF2013-13, the Prime Minister’s Office, Singapore and the Ministry of Education, Singapore, under the Research Centres of Excellence program and by Grant No. MOE2012-T3-1- 009 and in part by the NRF2017-NRF-ANR004 VanQuTe Grant.
+This work is also partially supported by the Singapore Ministry of Education under grant MOE2019-T2-1-145.